-Our firm has also provided other services to the group in relation to taxation and other assurance services.
+Our firm has also provided taxation services, advisory services relating to the strategic review of Tenon, and other assurance services.
 Subject to certain restrictions, partners and employees of our firm may also deal with the group on normal terms within the ordinary course of trading activities of the business of the group.
 These matters have not impaired our independence as auditor of the group.
 The firm has no other relationship with, or interest in, the group.